 They feasted like they knew they wouldn’t sup again for weeks.

 And they stocked their bags up with extra packets of crisps.

 I’m surprised Louanna didn’t ask them why they were dining on slim pickins with such zest.
 She loved talking to people.
 She loved learning about their likes and their lives and their ways and their whys.
 But she probably didn’t see a polite way into the convo, so she left the question in the air.

 “What do they know that we don’t?”

-We got our answer the moment we disembarked.
+We got our answer when we disembarked.

-We had no idea that the Isle of Harris would be composed of black granite boulders and not a scrap of anything else.
+We’d had no idea that the Isle of Harris would be composed of black granite boulders and not a scrap of anything else.

 There was nothing on Harris, which caused us no end of laughter (and hunger).
 This was the island of our people, and there was nothing on it.
 We’d never heard of the Isle of Harris before, but when, on our travelsthrough Scotland, we saw it on the map, we knew we had to make this pilgrimage.

 And there was nothing as far as the eye could see.

 Except for black stones and a little B&B.